anseki/owa2pdf/README.md

 # owa2pdf

-Convert MS-Office (Word/Excel/PowerPoint) documents to PDF files via Office Online ([OneDrive](https://onedrive.live.com/)).
+Convert MS-Office (Word/Excel/PowerPoint) documents to PDF files via [Office Online](https://office.com/) (and [OneDrive](https://onedrive.live.com/)).

-The application on non-Windows machine (e.g. Web Application) use something (e.g. [Apache OpenOffice](http://www.openoffice.org/)) to convert files.
+The application on non-Windows machine (e.g. Web Application) uses something (e.g. [Apache OpenOffice](http://www.openoffice.org/)) to convert files.
 But, it is difficult to parse the layout of the MS-Office document.
-This script use the Office Online that is provided by Microsoft.
+owa2pdf uses the Office Online that is provided by Microsoft.

 ## Usage